Documents to download

 Concerns have been raised about the structural and psychological similarities between loot boxes and gambling and that they can encourage children to gamble.

-The Gambling Commission has said the Gambling Act 2005 does not cover loot boxes and it therefore cannot use any of its regulatory powers to take action.
-However, the Commission has also said it is concerned about the blurring of the line between video gaming and gambling.
+The Gambling Commission, the body responsible for enforcing gambling law, has said that the Gambling Act 2005 does not cover loot boxes and that it therefore cannot use any of its regulatory powers to take action.
+However, the Commission has said that it is concerned about the blurring of the line between video gaming and gambling.

 Call for evidence into loot boxes and gambling-like behaviour (June 2020)

-In June 2020, as part of its response to the DCMS Committee report, the Government announced that it would be launching a call for evidence into the impact of loot boxes on gambling-like behaviour.
-The call for evidence formed part of the Government’s wider Review of the Gambling Act (this ran from 8 December 2020 to 31 March 2021).
-The Government has not yet published its response to this review, although it is expected in the “coming weeks”.
+In June 2020, as part of its response to the Digital, Culture, Media and Sport Committee report, the government announced that it would be launching a call for evidence into the impact of loot boxes on gambling-like behaviour.
+The call for evidence formed part of the government’s wider Review of the Gambling Act (this ran from 8 December 2020 to 31 March 2021).

 Government response (July 2022)

-The Government’s response to the call for evidence was published in July 2022.
-This reported that a range of potential harms associated with the purchase of loot boxes had been identified – eg mental health, financial and gambling-related harms.
+The government’s response to the call for evidence was published in July 2022.
+This observed that a range of potential harms associated with the purchase of loot boxes had been identified – eg mental health, financial and gambling-related harms.
 The risks of harm were likely to be higher for children and young people.
 However, academic research had not yet established a causal link between loot box spending and problem gambling behaviours.
-In its response, the Government said it wanted to see improved protections for children and adults:
+In its response, the government said it wanted to see improved protections for children and adults:

 • purchases of loot boxes should be unavailable to all children and young people unless and until they are enabled by a parent or guardian.